 Why Are These Products Dangerous?

 Research has consistently shown that these infant sleepers are dangerous because they increase the risk of airway compression, suffocation and death.
-They are designed to put infants to bed at an incline between 10 degrees and 30 degrees and allow babies’ heads to slump forward, blocking airflow, even when they are lying on their backs, buckled into the product.
+They are designed to put infants to bed at an incline between 10 degrees and 30 degrees and allow their heads to slump forward, blocking airflow, even when lying on their backs, buckled into the product.
 The design of these sleepers also makes it easier for infants to roll over to their side or stomach with their faces pressed to the sleeper’s fabric, increasing the risk of suffocation.